 During the 1800’s the church was used both as a school and a church.
 The church prospered rapidly and the congregation grew to about two hundred members.
 Consequently, the building outgrew its usefulness as a religious and educational edifice resulting in the need for a larger and better structure.

-As we celebrate the 170th Anniversary of this great church, we know that with God all things are possible.
-God has poured His blessings upon us over and over again.
+As we celebrate the 176th Anniversary of this great church, we know that with God all things are possible.
+God has repeatedly poured His blessings upon us.
+We are a ministry that embraces being A.L.I.V.E., for Jesus Christ.
+Come be: Awakened, Lifted, Ignited, Valued, Empowered.
 The door is open for us to reach immeasurable achievements in the name of Jesus Christ.

 On October 23, 2016, Brooks celebrated a glorious day marking the “First Service” in our new church.
-God has called us to a high place of worship, fellowship and discipleship.
-God knows the plans He has for us; our future is at hand and now is the time to take hold of it through – Loving God – Loving People – Loving Self and Loving Service.
+God has called us to a high place of worship, fellowship, and discipleship.
+God knows the plans He has for us; our future is at hand and now is the time to take hold of it.